This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

-As fundamental as it is for our souls to be wishing for something better and brighter, perhaps the simple perspective change in this quote could be put into practice.
-And actually, I believe it can be: up until 8 years ago, the simple everyday task of preparing food was an absolute chore.
+Up until 8 years ago, the simple everyday task of preparing food was an absolute chore.
 Hate is not too strong of a word for it (people in my life at the time can attest).
 There was nothing that interested me less than making food, and I loathed that I had to do it multiple times per day.

-Long long long story short, people began to enter my life who loved it: loved the process, the grocery shopping (what?!), the cooking, the conversation, and the breaking bread together.
-This daily chore could actually be…gulp, fun?
+Long story short, people began to enter my life who loved it: loved the process, the grocery shopping, the cooking, the conversation, and the breaking bread together.
 The moment I started to open my mind, my life changed forever.
-Joy was born into this simple daily task.
-Not that every day is rosy, but I have grown to truly love feeding myself and other people.
+Joy was born into this simple daily task, and I have grown to truly love feeding myself and other people.
+In that spirit, here’s a smoked salmon and eggs recipe that’s so simple to put nourishing and elegant food on the table, you can’t help but love it.

-What is brain food?
+What is Brain Food?

-And in that spirit, here’s a smoked salmon and eggs recipe that’s so simple to put nourishing and elegant food on the table, you can’t help but love it.
-You may have heard our recent podcast on brain food with Dr. Drew Ramsey (if not, listen to 50 Shades of Brain Food).
-He’s a psychiatrist and an expert on how the food we eat can affect our mental health.
+You may have heard our recent podcast on brain food with Dr. Drew Ramsey (if not, listen toย 50 Shades of Brain Food).
+He’s a psychiatrist and an expert onย how the food we eat can affect our mental health.
 Basically, if we eat a diet colorful diet full of nutrients instead of the typical American brown-and-white one, we can can combat things like depression and anxiety, and fuel our brains.
 Pretty powerful stuff.

 Dr. Ramsey has a little rhyme for good brain food: seafood, greens, nuts, and beans.
 This smoked salmon with eggs recipe features the first two.
 We occasionally flex from our mostly vegetarian diet to eat fish and meat, and smoked salmon is in both Alex and my hall of fame for top taste treats.
 Here it’s combined with a fried egg drizzled with my other favorite flavor, truffle oil!
 (Here’s what truffle oil is and where to get it.)